-You have to reach at least 15 of 30 points in the exam.
-You have to reach at least 55 of 105 points in the assignments.
-You have to reach at least 75 points in total.
+You have to reach at least 15 of 30 points in the exam, at least 55 of 105 points in the assignments, and at least 75 points in total.

 There will be 6 assignments with a sum of 105 points (55 required for a positive grade) and 30 points (15 required for a positive grade) on the exam.
 Your grade will be:

 >= 75 points ⇒ 4

 We will generally invite every student to a comprehension review (similar to an oral exam but focused on the contents of the exercises) to verify that the learning goals were achieved.
 Note that this is more than just a regular “Abgabegespräch”!
 The comprehension review happens for A1+A2, A3+A4, and A5+A6 and is done by three tutors (independently), each judging to what degree (between 0% and 115%) you have achieved the learning goal, based on any assignment (no matter whether you solved and submitted it or not).
 The average of these scores is multiplied to the points achieved in the exercises.

 Generally bonus points can lead to a better grade but cannot turn a negative grade into a positive one.

 You will get no grade if you do not submit any assignments.